Ptujec/LaunchBar/Compile-Swift-Action/README.md

 ## Background

-Swift scripts run more efficiently when compiled.
-However, actions with a compiled script can't be shared easily.
+Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.

 For security purposes, Apple adds a `com.apple.quarantine` attribute to every file of the download, which you can confirm in Terminal with `xattr` and the file's path.

-This is not an issue until the action contains compiled code.
-When you attempt to run it, you will receive a malware alert.
+When you attempt to run the action with a compiled script (executable), you will receive a malware alert.
+Even if you don't compile it, it may cause issues.

+The quarantine attribute can be removed when you open the action in Terminal and run the following command: `xattr -rd com.apple.quarantine .`.

-If you have installed [Apple's Command Line Tools](https://www.maketecheasier.com/install-command-line-tools-without-xcode/)[^1], you can compile the Swift files yourself (with e.g., `swiftc -O default.swift`) and point the action to the compiled file in the Action Editor.
-However, the action still won't run due to the `com.apple.quarantine` attribute that Apple adds to every file of the downloaded action bundle.
+The following command will compile a script: `swiftc -O path-to-script-file`.
+Obviously, the action needs to be pointed to the compiled file in the Action Editor.

-Again, you could remove those with LaunchBar's built-in `Open Anyway` action.
-If you do, you should check the entire bundle before doing this, though.

-**To make this easier, I built this action so you don't have to do all that manually.** The action first removes the quarantine attribute from each file in the bundle and then compiles the raw Swift files and points `LBSuggestionsScript.LBScriptName`, `LBActionURLScript.LBScriptName`, or `LBDefaultScript.LBScriptName` to the compiled versions.
+**I built this action so you don't have to do all that manually.**

+The action first removes the quarantine attribute from each file in the bundle and then compiles the raw Swift files and points `LBSuggestionsScript.LBScriptName`, `LBActionURLScript.LBScriptName`, or `LBDefaultScript.LBScriptName` to the compiled versions.

 ## Download